 Karina’s research focuses on postcolonial literature and theatre with a particular focus on the Caribbean and Canada.
 She is both a literary studies and gender studies scholar whose research analyses issues such as low-paid work, sexuality, globalisation, women’s histories as they are represented in literature and other cultural production.
 She is also interested in migration and diasporic communities, particularly the Caribbean and African diasporas.

 Gavin trained as a clinical psychologist at Rhodes University, South Africa, and went on to lecture and supervise trainee psychologists at University of Natal (Durban) and University of the Witwatersrand (Johannesburg).
 He immigrated to Australia in 2010 and is currently coordinator of the Clinical Psychology Masters Program at VU.
 Gavin’s teaching and research interests converge on the process of adult individual psychotherapy, particularly the unconscious influences on the psychotherapy relationship.
 He practices part-time as a psychoanalytically oriented psychotherapist and clinical supervisor.

 Charlotte Fabiansson researches on young people’s everyday life in the local and global society, their identity and community belonging, ethnicity and social inequality, and young people’s attitudes to risk taking behaviour and gambling.
 Other research interests are changing social institutions, socio-environmental threats and fear of change.
-Coordinating first year sociology in 2012.

 Nicole Oke’s research focuses broadly on globalisation and transnationalism.
 She is concerned with the reformulation of the relationship between the global North and South in these processes, and on questions of global equity and solidarity.
 More specifically, Nicole’s current research focuses on migration, especially temporary migration in Australia, examining this as an aspect of Australia’s relationships with Asia and the Pacific.